-In the future, PROCEDIN plans to develop a one- or two-minutes explainer video to showcase the project and its objectives (currently due to M12).
-The video will highlight the main features of the project and its expected impact.
-It will be produced in collaboration with a professional video production company to ensure high-quality production values.
+PROCEDIN developed a two-minutes explainer video4 to showcase the project and its objectives.
+The video highlights the main features of the project and its expected impact.
+It was produced in collaboration with a professional video production company to ensure high-quality production values.

-The video will be made available on the PROCEDIN website and shared via social media platforms to reach a wider audience.
-The video will be a valuable tool to raise awareness about the project and attract potential stakeholders and partners.
+The video was made available on the PROCEDIN website and shared via social media platforms (Figure 4) to reach a wider audience.
+The video serves as a valuable tool to raise awareness about the project and attract potential stakeholders and partners.